Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Scaling analysis: Newtonian case

-In this $h_0$ is the minimum gap, $r$ is the radial distance from the minimum gap, and $R$ is a measure of the radius of curvature of the surfaces (\eg\ the sphere radius in \Figref{fig:geom}).
+In this $h_0$ is the minimum gap, $r$ is the radial distance from the minimum gap, and $R$ is a measure of the radius of curvature of the surfaces (\eg\ the sphere radius in \partFig{fig:geom}{a}).
 The radius within which $h$ remains of order $h_0$ defines a length scale $r_0\sim ({Rh_0})^{1/2}$.
-This length scale sets the size of the conjunction region and is the key to the development of the scaling theory.
+This length scale sets the size of the conjunction region in terms of the Reynolds lubrication pressure distribution (\partFig{fig:geom}{b}).
+With this insight one can easily calculate the mechanical properties of the conjunction such as the supported load and the tangential friction force.
+Thus the identification of $r_0$ is the key to the development of the scaling argument.
+This applies not only for sliding friction but also to squeeze-flow lubrication as discussed in Appendix~\ref{app:squeeze}.

-As already alluded to, and described in more detail in the Appendix, mass conservation induces a Poiseuille-type flow of magnitude $U$ superimposed on the Couette-type shearing motion.
-The matching pressure distribution is such that $U\sim ({h_0^2}/{\eta})\nabla p$ where $\nabla p\sim p/r_0$ is pressure gradient.
-Hence the Reynolds lubrication pressure has a magnitude
+As already alluded to, and described in more detail in Appendix~\ref{app:reynolds}, mass conservation induces a Poiseuille-type flow of magnitude $U$ superimposed on the Couette-type shearing motion.
+The matching Reynolds lubrication pressure distribution is such that $U\sim ({h_0^2}/{\eta})\nabla p$ where $\nabla p$ represents the magnitude of the pressure gradient.
+Note that the lubrication pressure develops in the radial direction, thus $r_0$ should be used as an estimate of the distance over which the pressure varies (\partFig{fig:geom}{b}).
+Denoting by $p$ the magnitude of Reynolds lubrication pressure, the pressure gradient is therefore estimated by $\nabla p\sim p/r_0$.
+Putting these elements together, a scaling estimate of the magnitude of the lubrication pressure is given by